Environment quotes and reforestation quotes

 They drank fine wines, while some of the tax payers who funded all this, work in the public transport industry, where (in Australia, and probably many other countries) you are obliged to have zero blood alcohol, and if you don’t, you instantly lose your job, as well as being subjected to random drug testing, where if you test positive you instantly lose your job, and if you refuse to be tested it is treated as a positive and you instantly lose your job.
 Why shouldn’t it be the same for politicians?
 So much for the “equality”, in France’s “liberty, equality, fraternity”.
 Or is this just an example of their “some animals are more equal than other animals” attitude? (expression from the book Animal Farm by George Orwell).
 What is good for the goose is good for the gander.

 Recommendations for future conferences

 Plant trees.
 If 40,000 people who attend a conference each plant 25 trees, that is a million trees.
 If they planted 25 trees per day, for each day of a conference, that could mean over 10 million trees.
 If this was done, then every conference could honestly be called a success, and a genuinely helpful legacy would be left for the host country.
 In Morocco, where the next conference is planned, some possibilities include: venerable olive trees Olea europaea, date palms Phoenix dactylifera, stalwart Pinus halepensis, which is tried-and-proven in Israel’s world famous reforestation projects, majestic cedars Cedrus atlantica, unique argan trees Argania spinosa, Opuntia for fruit and living fences, Acacia saligna for fodder and fuel, grasses and herbaceous palnts, e.g. perhaps Atriplex nummularia for fodder, etc.

 No more public funds to be used to mislead and brain wash the people.

 If a delegation is sent, another referendum should be held in each country before any agreements are reached, including even tacit, voluntary, unsigned agreements.

-Conferences be crowdfunded to truly and democratically reflect the actual level of concern of citizens in democratic countries, without burdening unwilling tax payers.
+Conferences be crowdfunded to truly and democratically reflect the actual level of concern of citizens in democratic countries, without burdening unwilling tax payers, or not held at all.